andrewwong97/matcha/README.md

 2. Each service (flask, react, db) can freely access each other via docker aliases (e.g. Flask can communicate with the database by using the alias 'matcha_mongo' to find the db port).

 3. You can step into each container by entering the following command: `docker exec -it <CONTAINER_NAME> bash`.
 The `-i` flag means interactive mode, and `-t` flag allows you to name a container.

+## Tests:

+Run `docker exec -it matcha_flask bash -c "nosetests --with-coverage --cover-package matcha"` once you have the containers stood up.

 ## To run dev: